I Must Have Them All!

 U.S. $1 Uncirculated Silver Eagle

 2.)
 The bullion “value” is usually the HIGH price that one uses to set the standard base for the actual bullion coin.
-You can’t expect to go to your local coin shop and pay this “value-based” price for an ounce of silver, because ALL dealers charge a substantial markup on each coin, based on demand and availability.
-Neither can you expect to sell your ounce coin for this price.
-If silver bulliion is worth $17.52 an ounce (http://silverprice.org/), you might expect to pay about $19 per ounce coin.
-Yet, if the same day you try to sell that same coin back to the same coin shop you bought it from, you can expect to get between $13 and $15 for it.
+You can’t expect to go to your local coin shop and pay this “value-based” price for an ounce of silver, because ALL dealers charge a substantial markup on each coin, based upon demand and availability.
+Neither can you expect to sell your ounce coin for this value-based price.
+If silver bulliion is worth $16.83 (October 3, 2014) an ounce (http://silverprice.org/), you might expect to pay about $20 to $24 per one-ounce coin, depending upon where you purchase it.
+Remember, coin shops charge local taxes, coin shows usually compute the taxes into the final price, often much less than the coin stores.
+If the same day you try to sell that same coin back to the same coin shop you bought it from, you can expect to get between $16 and $19 for it.
 Bullion price quotes are only a guideline for your Silver Eagle Coin’s true “buy” or “sell” value.

 3.)
 “Anything is only worth what people will pay for it.”
 You might maximize your sale by selling your coin in an online auction like EBAY, but it more than likely will be a “loss” to you unless you wait until the price of silver increases at least $5.00 an ounce (from your “buy” price) before selling it.
 What the coin and bullion market will reflect for your Silver Eagle’s value depends on supply and demand, like anything else of value.